e-hutchins/BioinformaticsIntroduction-1/BatchTutorial/README.md

 ## Step 0 - Preparation
 Before starting this tutorial, you will need to read through ASURC slurm tutorial: https://asurc.atlassian.net/wiki/spaces/RC/pages/45678605/Creating+SBATCH+scripts.
 We will run a part of the sbatch script provided in this tutorial.

+Also, make sure you are familiar with the setup of the [tgen dback cluster](https://github.com/tgen/tgenHPC_Notes) (login nodes, compute nodes, partitions, etc.).

-## Step 1 - Log onto ASU's agave cluster
+## Step 1 - Log onto TGen's dback cluster
-In order to run an sbatch script on ASU's agave cluster, you need to log onto the cluster.
-If you do not have an account, you can request one from here: https://cores.research.asu.edu/research-computing/get-started/create-an-account.
+In order to run an sbatch script on TGen's dback cluster, you need to log onto the cluster.
+If you do not have an account, you can request one from the TGen hub.

-To log onto agave, open your terminal (or putty if you are on a windows device).
-Your login name is your asurite id and the password is the password you use to get onto myASU.
+To log onto dback, open your terminal (or putty if you are on a windows device).
+Your login name is your tgen id and the password is the password you use to get onto your tgen email account.

 ```
-# Example of how to log onto Agave after opening terminal.
+# Example of how to log onto dback's login node 1 after opening terminal.
 # Type the following
-ssh your-asurite-id@agave.asu.edu
+ssh your-tgen-id@dback-login1.tgen.org
 # Then press enter
 ```

 ## Step 2 - Create a sbatch script
 Create the sbatch script from the ASURC slurm tutorial.
 Only copy lines 1-25 (see below).
 Save the sbatch script as `my_first_sbatch.sh`.

-**Note:** You can make this file either on your local computer using a text editor of your choice and then transfer it to the cluster (using sftp to transfer the file) *or* you can make this file directly on the cluster using a text editor on the cluster like `vi`.
+**Note:** You can make this file either on your local computer using a text editor of your choice and then transfer it to the cluster (using sftp, cyberduck, or a server mount to transfer the file) *or* you can make this file directly on the cluster using a text editor on the cluster like `vi`.

 ```
 #!/bin/bash